petamva/clusters-penducles/README.md

 ![penducle_6](https://user-images.githubusercontent.com/49126161/226128953-bafb67c2-1b2f-4121-8384-7a7e34f54a70.png)

 This is a service that detects and semantically segments images of grape clusters.
-We collect photos of grape clusters from the vineyeards, annotate them manually and train a cluster and a penducle model.
+We collect photos of grape clusters from the vineyards, annotate them manually and train a cluster and a penducle model.
 The user can upload an image and the service returns its predictions.